Goldman Sachs trims risk-taking to lowest level in 7 years

-March 1 (Reuters) - Goldman Sachs Group Inc reduced its risk-taking for a third straight year, with potential losses from trading positions dropping to the lowest level in seven years.
+(Reuters) - Goldman Sachs Group Inc (GS.N) reduced its risk-taking for a third straight year, with potential losses from trading positions dropping to the lowest level in seven years.

 The Wall Street bank’s average daily value at risk last year was $86 million, down 24 percent from the preceding year, according to a filing with the U.S. Securities and Exchange Commission on Friday.